RBVI/chimerax-recipes/helixwave/helixwave.md

 # Morph a phage helical tube

-Here we try to morph a helical tube made of proteins from one pitch to another starting at one end and progressing to the other end in a wave.
+Here we morph a helical tube made of proteins from one pitch to another starting at one end and progressing to the other end in a wave.
 This is a model of how phage tails contract to push a needle through a target cell through which the phage injects its genome.
 The wave propagation is described in

     Quantitative description of a contractile macromolecular machine Alec Fraser, Nikolai S Prokhorov, Fang Jiao, B Montgomery Pettitt, Simon Scheuring, Petr G Leiman Sci Adv.
 2021 Jun 11;7(24)

-and we try to apply it to the phage T4 tail described in
+and we animate it for the phage T4 tail described in

     Cryo-EM Structure and Assembly of an Extracellular Contractile Injection System.
     Jiang F, Li N , Wang X, Cheng J, Huang Y, Yang Y, Yang J, Cai B, Wang YP, Jin Q, Gao N
-(2019) Cell, 177, 370-383
+    Cell, 2019, 177, 370-383

 We morph the extended helix (rise 39.3 Angstroms, twist 19.9 degrees) to the contracted helix (rise 17.0 Angstroms, twist 31.4 degrees) and the protein conformation from the extended structure PDB [6j0b](https://www.rcsb.org/structure/6j0b) to the contracted conformation PDB [6j0c](https://www.rcsb.org/structure/6j0c).

-First I aligned the single 6-protein ring of the extended and contracted helices and centered at the origin, adjusted chain identifiers so they match, morphed the conformation, and saved this single ring morph as (6j0c_6j0b_morph.pdb)[6j0c_6j0b_morph.pdb] as shown in ChimeraX command script [helixalign.cxc](helixalign.cxc).
+First I align a single 6-protein ring of the extended and contracted helices, center at the origin, adjust chain identifiers so they match, morph the conformation, and save this single ring morph as (6j0c_6j0b_morph.pdb)[6j0c_6j0b_morph.pdb] as shown in ChimeraX command script [helixalign.cxc](helixalign.cxc).
 The script also saves the core needle tube (needle.cif)[needle.cif] which is inside the contracting helix and does not change.
 Then I use the Python [helixwave.py](helixwave.py) code that defines the helixwave command to animate the wave transition from extended to contracted helix.

     open helixalign.cxc
     close